The Pioneer Oil Refinery

 CR-2(c) The drainage system for the areas surrounding the Refinery shall be designed to prevent any further deposition of materials onto the Refinery site.

 Hopefully, the future of the refinery will be one of preservation and protection.
-However, today (July of 2010) scores of big rigs drive right next to the site every day causing the ground to vibrate and the air to be filled with dust.
+However, so far that has not happened.
+Many big rigs still drive right next to the site every day causing the ground to vibrate and the air to be filled with dust.
 This can not be a good thing for the refinery.

 From the Newhall Signal webpage of 8/27/2010 comes this article "City hopes to renovate Newhall oil refinery" Is this the start of better days for the refinery? $40K does sound like a lot of money for a study.
 More recent is this article titled "Oil-refinery tour reveals potential for the property" from the Signal of 4/1/2011.
 Now the $40,000 comes from the developer fees.